gotham-rs/gotham/examples/README.md

 concepts and functionality provided by Gotham from introductory through to advanced levels.

 1. [Hello World](hello_world) - A Hello World example application for working with Gotham.
+1. [Hello Header](hello_header) - A simple introduction to working with Gotham and custom headers.
 1. [Hello Router](hello_router) - A Hello World example application for working with the Gotham Router.
 1. [Basic Router](basic_router) - An example of the Gotham Router showing usage of HTTP verbs such as Get and Post.